 2020 Crosby Way, Winter Park, FL 32792

-The Yoga Shala‘s Mysore program in Winter Park, Florida is suitable for beginners as well as longtime practitioners of Yoga.
-This unique teaching method instructs every student at their own pace, based on their own needs and goals.
+This unique Mysore program is suitable for beginners as well as longtime practitioners.
+Its unique teaching method instructs every student at their own pace, based on their own needs and goals.
 For these reasons, it is arguably the most effective and enjoyable way to properly learn yoga.

 Mysore classes are similar to private instruction in that they are a personalized form of learning and teaching the Ashtanga Yoga system to each and every person.
-Instruction is customized to where the student is regarding factors such as physical health, age, strength, flexibility, endurance and balance are taken into consideration.
-Moreover, things such as an understanding of the body/mind connection, control of the breath and any prior knowledge or exposure to yoga are important.
-If a student has prior yoga experience, what kind and, if not, what other kinds of body movements or sports.
-Mysore classes differs from private instruction in the ratio of students to teacher.
+Instruction is customized to where the student is regarding: physical health, age, strength, flexibility, endurance and balance; understanding of the body/mind connection, control of the breath; any prior knowledge or exposure to yoga, what kind and, if not, what other kinds of body movements or sports.
+It differs from private instruction in the ratio of students to teacher.
 Consequently, the cost is far less per person, being divided up amongst the group.

 Our Mysore Classes offer the opportunity to learn and practice the method of Ashtanga Yoga in a dedicated space for Mysore classes.
 You’ll join other students learning to cultivate the skill of self-practice and grasp specific details of the Ashtanga System.
-Unlike a Private Session (1:1), you and Krista are in a room of up to 15 other students.
-You’ll still learn in a 1:1 teaching method.
-The teacher’s time is just divided among up to 15 people.
+Unlike a Private Session (1:1), you and Krista are in a room of up to 20 other students.
+You’ll still learn in a 1:1 teaching method – the teacher’s time is just divided among up to 20 people, depending on space.

-As with all of Olotita’s yoga-based offerings, you can enter our Mysore program at The Yoga Shala in Winter Park, FL as you are.
-Regardless of if you are a new student of yoga, a new student to the Ashtanga system, a returning student to Ashtanga teachings, or a very dedicated Ashtanga practitioner looking for more guidance, community, accountability, human interaction or adjustments, as you delve deeper into the intricacies of this beautiful practice.
+As with all of Olotita’s yoga-based offerings, you can enter our Mysore Classes as you are: a new student of yoga, a new student to the Ashtanga system, a returning student to Ashtanga teachings, or a very dedicated Ashtanga practitioner looking for more guidance, community, accountability, human interaction or adjustments, as you delve deeper into the intricacies of this beautiful practice.

 Krista works with students ages 8-108.
 Every gender, ethnicity and religion is welcome here!
-If you have unique physical, spiritual, religious, educational or emotional circumstances, know that you can participate.
-In fact, Mysore is for EVERYONE!
-Krista can and will joyfully work with you wherever you are.
-She will use her 20 years of teaching experience to teach you how to access this practice, even if your asanas (poses) are different from others.
+If you have unique physical, spiritual, religious, educational or emotional circumstances, know that you can participate – Mysore is for EVERYONE!
+Krista can and will joyfully work with you wherever you are, figuring out how you can access this practice, even if your asanas (poses) are different from others.
 She takes tremendous joy in working with students needing extra creativity in their approach to the practice.
 Recent health tragedies she experienced only deepened this love, adding to her drive to offer this practice to even more beautiful souls with special needs.
-EVERYONE is welcome here.
+EVERYONE is welcome here … simply EVERYONE.

 “Anyone can do yoga – old man, very old man.
 One who is sick – he will gain health.
 One who doesn’t have strength – he will gain strength.
 The only person who can’t practice is the lazy man.” – Sri K. Pattabhi Jois